 - 1 tbsp sesame seeds

-- Knead the dough for 10 minutes, then put in a large bowl, cover it with a dish towel and allow it to rise for about 1 hour.
+- Knead the dough for 10 minutes, then place it in a large bowl, cover it and leave it at warm place for about 1 hour to doubled in size.

 - Take one piece and roll it out to about the size of a medium round pizza.